deepgram/deepgram-python-sdk/examples/README.md

 Make sure you're in the directory with the `main.py` file and run the project with the following command.

 `python main.py`

+### After testing

+After you have used the example files to test your code, be sure to reset the example file to the way it was when you started (i.e. discard features you may have added to the options dictionary when testing features).

 ## How to verify that you're testing the local changes